Mati365/ckeditor5-phoenix/README.md

 Traditional WYSIWYG editor with a fixed toolbar above the editing area.
 Best for standard content editing scenarios like blog posts, articles, or forms.

-**Features:**

-- Fixed toolbar with all editing tools
-- Familiar interface similar to desktop word processors
-- Works well in forms and modal dialogs

 ![CKEditor 5 Classic Editor in Elixir Phoenix application with Menubar](docs/classic-editor-with-toolbar.png)

 ```heex